 But neither the form nor the additional information collection associated with its use are “new”.
 As chronicled further below, both TSA Form 415 and its unnumbered predecessor form(s), and the associated verbal collection of information from travelers, have been in use since at least 2008.

 In summary, the notice claims that the requirement for air travelers to show ID is already in effect, but that the information collection for which approval is sought is “new”.

 In fact, it’s just the reverse: The information collection including Form 415 and verbal questioning is already in effect, but the proposed ID requirement for air travelers would be new.

 We’ve seen this before.

 In 2016, the TSA published a similar notice of intent to submit Form 415 (and a new ID requirement to fly) for OMB for approval.
 We objected, as did many others.
-The TSA never followed through with its planned submision to OMB (which would trigger a second window of opportunity for the public to submit comments, this time to OMB rather than the TSA).
-Instead, the TSA decided to “re-start” the process, perhaps in hope of putting the objections raised in 2015-216 behind it if the original commenters didn’t re-submit them.
+The TSA never followed through with its planned submission to OMB (which would trigger a second window of opportunity for the public to submit comments, this time to OMB rather than the TSA).
+Instead, the TSA decided to “re-start” the process, perhaps in hope of putting the objections raised in 2016 behind it if the original commenters didn’t re-submit them.

 We’ll be watching closely to see if the TSA moves forward with this proposal, or tries to put a de facto ID requirement for air travel into effect through some other back-door means.